Mechatronics EE/ME 345

 4. Windows users: type ctrl+` to open a terminal.
 Click the dropdown next to the + sign and select “Select Default Profile.”
 From the dropdown, select “Git Bash.”

 5. Type ctrl+shift+P (macOS cmd+shift+p), type Python: Select Interpreter, and press Enter.
-Select from the list the python.exe file in an anaconda directory with the name base.
+Select from the list the python.exe file in an anaconda directory with the name base (or an environment you created).
 This selects the Anaconda environment base.
-This should already contain the packages we will need.

 6. Create a new file with ctrl+N. Write the following in the file: